Evangelion (mecha): Conception

 Staff took inspiration from Fight!
 Iczer One and the image of a blue-haired girl in a liquid-filled capsule.

 Hideaki Anno, director and principal screenwriter of Neon Genesis Evangelion, initially sought to create what he called "a simple work featuring robots".
 He began by focusing on vague images and ideas rather than defined concepts, thinking other staff members would contribute by adding details.
 According to King Records' Toshimichi Ōtsuki, producer of the series, at the beginning of production, the idea was to create a series about an Ultraman in armor, the franchise of the same name's protagonist.
-The staff took inspiration from an old project by Gainax; for the project, Anno came up with the idea of a female pilot in the wake of the original video animation Fight!
+The staff took inspiration from an old project by Gainax, a darker version of Anno's previous work Gunbuster; for the project, Anno came up with the idea of a female pilot in the wake of the original video animation Fight!
 Iczer One, starting from the image of a girl in a capsule-shaped cockpit full of liquid – prototypes of the Eva-00 pilot Rei Ayanami and the Entry Plug – but without having a precise plot in mind.
-Other images became the basis of Evangelion, such as skyscrapers emerging from the top of mountains, robots carrying batteries, people dragging large cables, and a city in the peaks named Tokyo-2 in Nagano Prefecture.
+Other images became the basis of Evangelion, such as skyscrapers emerging from the top of mountains, robots carrying batteries, people dragging large cables, and a city among the Yatsugatake Mountains named Tokyo-2 in Nagano Prefecture.